Skip to main content

 CEIAG Banner

 At Risedale we aim to provide all our pupils with a comprehensive Careers, Education, Information, Advice and Guidance (CEIAG) programme, using the Careers Development Institute framework and the 8 Gatsby Benchmarks, in line with Department for Education (DfE) guidelines.
-We have a dedicated Careers Leader, Helen Porritt (full-time) situated within our Careers Office, available to see pupils and discuss their future pathways.
-The school achieved a Quality in Careers Standard award in March 2019 (until June 2022).
-Risedale is currently going through the re-accreditation process to renew the award.
 Our careers programme is reviewed every year in line with statutory guidelines issued by the DfE to ensure we are delivering up to date information.

 Risedale School is part of the York and North Yorkshire Local Enterprise Partnership (LEP) and Careers Hub